ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Action Failures on ViPlan-BW

-We report the individual success rate and accuracy for each model, evaluation setting, domain and split in Tables~\ref{tab:ViPLan-BW_pred_full}, \ref{tab:ViPLan-BW_vila_full}, \ref{tab:ViPLan-HH_pred_full} and \ref{tab:ViPLan-HH_vila_full}, showing the VLM-as-grounder and VLM-as-planner results for ViPlan-BW and ViPlan-HH respectively.
+We report the individual success rate and accuracy for each model, method, domain and split in Tables~\ref{tab:ViPLan-BW_pred_full}, \ref{tab:ViPLan-BW_history_full}, \ref{tab:ViPLan-HH_history_full}, \ref{tab:ViPLan-BW_vila_full}, \ref{tab:ViPLan-HH_pred_full}, \ref{tab:ViPLan-HH_vila_full}, \ref{tab:ViPLan-BW_act_react_full} and \ref{tab:ViPLan-HH_act_react_full}.
+The task success rates for the full selection results are also visualized in Figure~\ref{fig:pred_vs_vila}.
+Besides task success rate (which we use as our main metric), we further report predicate accuracy for Ground variants, computed as the fraction of yes-no questions that were answered correctly when compared to the ground truth environment.
+In practice, we observe that models generally show very high accuracy ($\geq 90\%$ for many model families); however, this does not always translate to high task success rate.
+This is due to compounding errors preventing successful completions: especially as the complexity grows, one episode requires up to 120 questions to be answered correctly, so even very accurate models can make a single mistake that compromises the task, as shown in Figure~\ref{fig:predictions_solved}.

-\section{Action failures on ViPlan-BW}
+\section{Action Failures on ViPlan-BW}

 While the main ViPlan-BW experiments were performed without action failures, the possibility of actions going wrong in the real world is a motivating example particularly for the VLM-as-grounder evaluation setting, as verifying preconditions and effects is a natural way of counteracting action failures.
 We opted to exclude this from the main results as, with action failures, a task can fail either due to the VLMs' poor performance or simply due to poor luck, which in turn makes comparing different models difficult.
-However, to test the robustness to action failures of the approach, we report the results for the VLM-as-grounder setting with a probability of action failure $p_f = 0.1$, which we implement into our simulator, in Table~\ref{tab:ViPLan-BW_fail0_1_pred_full} for VLM-as-grounder and in Table~\ref{tab:ViPLan-BW_fail0_1_vila_full} for VLM-as-planner.
+However, to test the robustness to action failures of the approach, we report the results with a probability of action failure $p_f = 0.1$, which we implement into our simulator, in Table~\ref{tab:ViPLan-BW_fail0_1_pred_full} for Ground and in Table~\ref{tab:ViPLan-BW_fail0_1_vila_full} for Plan.

-Overall, we observe similar trends as the version with no failures (Table~\ref{tab:ViPLan-BW_pred_full}), showing the resilience of the VLM-as-grounder setting, and validating the no-failure choice for the main benchmark.
+Overall, we observe similar trends as the version with no failures (Table~\ref{tab:ViPLan-BW_pred_full}), showing the resilience of the Ground setting, and validating the no-failure choice for the main benchmark.

+Note that, as these experiments were performed in a preliminary version of the benchmark, some VLMs are missing from the results.
+Nevertheless, the method is the same, so the results are directly comparable to the ones in the main benchmark.

-\section{Predicate accuracy results}
+\section{Predicate Accuracy Results}